 CALIFORNIA STATE LIBRARY – CATALOGING AND COLLECTIONS INVENTORY & MANAGEMENT

-The California State Library provides a 6 to 8 week internship within their.
+The California State Library provides a 6 to 8 week internship.
 Since not all of the Library’s collections are included in the catalogs, the student intern will assist with updating uncataloged and missing portions of the library collections, and with cataloging new material.
 An Orientation to the State Library is provided along with training in cataloging, data entry, and collection management.
 The State Library is located in Downtown Sacramento near the State Capitol.
 Attire for this internship is business casual.

 Bridget Kemp ‘20

 Norwood Associates Government Relations (June 4-11 and June 18-25)